sangaryousmane/alx-lms-portfolio/README.md

-# IKRANDAY LEARNING MANAGEMENT SYSTEM
+# IKRANDAY: A LEARNING MANAGEMENT SYSTEM FOR Everyone
-IKRANDAY is a project born at ALX for making online education accessible to everyone
+## IKRANDAY is a project born at ALX for making online education accessible to everyone

 ## Installation